IBM/cloudpakforintegration-workshop/docs/exercise-app-connect/README.md

-# Lab - Sync Salesforce data using IBM App Connect Enterprise
+# Exercise - Sync Salesforce data using IBM App Connect Enterprise

 In this lab you will create App Connect flows to sync  client data in the  **IBM Trader Lite** app to Salesforce.
 This will occur whenever a user of the  **IBM Trader Lite** app creates a  portfolio for a new client or accesses the data of an existing client.